 The 9 Stages to Build the Perfect Pitch Deck Template

-By learning the pitching process myself and securing significant venture capital investment, as well as being present at countless investor pitches as an advisor and investor, I’ve been able to identify what works for a pitch deck and what does not.
+By learning the pitching process myself and securing significant investment, as well as being present at countless investor pitches as an advisor and investor, I’ve been able to identify what works for a pitch deck and what does not.